Gant/Gant/README_Install.txt

 Using a Bazaar Branch or a Checkout of the Subversion Repository
 ----------------------------------------------------------------

 You first need to get a source tree.
-If you want to use a Bazaar branch as your source (Bazaar is the VCS used for the master source of Gant) then:

-    bzr branch lp:gant

-this is a mirror of the master Bazaar branch, as indeed is the Subversion repository at Codehaus).
-The alternative is to get the Subversion repository using one of the following:
+Bazaar is the version control system used for developing Gant.
+The master branch is held in a Subversion repository at Codehaus, but there is also a mirror held at Launchpad so you can do either:

         bzr branch http://svn.codehaus.org/gant/gant/trunk Gant_Trunk
-   svn co http://svn.codehaus.org/gant/gant/trunk Gant_Trunk
-   git clone http://svn.codehaus.org/gant/gant/trunk Gant_Trunk

-Once you have a Gant source tree, you will need to create a file called local.build.properties at the top level of that tree containing a definition of the property installDirectory.
-This property defines the directory of the installation (NB not the parent).
-An example definition:

-  installDirectory = ${user.home}/lib/JavaPackages/gant-${gantVersion}

-Having created local.build.properties with the installDirectory property definition, to install Gant for the first time, you need to either:

--- install Gant from a distribution as above and then type "gant install";
 or

--- type "ant install" -- assuming you have Ant installed.

-To install a new build of Gant where one is installed already, you can simply type "gant install".
+        bzr branch lp:gant

+to get a branch.
+(If you are going to actively develop Gant, you almost certainly want to have a shared repository in which this mirror branch is kept so that you can then make feature branches.)

+Gradle is used as the build system for Gant, so you will need to set the gant_installPath property in ~/.gradle/gradle.properties so you can install Gant.
+So for example:

+       gant_installPath = ${System.properties.'user.home'}/lib/JavaPackages/gant-trunk

+Then you type:

+     ./gradlew installGant

+and all the necessary magic happens.

 Contact
 -------